 Let’s get into it!

 Advantages Of Clipless Pedals For Bike Touring

 Better For Steep Climbs

-Most data seems to suggest that at a constant power rate on a constant road gradient, there’s no discernable difference between flat and clipless pedals in terms of efficiency.
-Where clipless pedals really shine in a bicycle touring context is on steep hills with varying gradients.
-I’ve found that when you need a burst of power to prevent decelerating (eg. after reducing your power to change gears, when the road gradient gets suddenly steeper, or to give your legs a micro rest) you can really use an upstroke or two to roll the crank over, preventing your bike from stalling.
-The other time when clip-in pedals have a noticeable advantage is on rocky, off-road climbs where your bike may stall on a pothole or large rock – again, that upstroke allows you to kick the rear wheel up and over the obstacle and keep your momentum going.
+Most data seems to suggest that at a constant power rate on a constant road gradient, there’s no discernable difference between flat and clipless pedals, in terms of efficiency (study 1, study 2, GCN test).
+Where clipless pedals really shine is on steep hills with varying gradients.
+If the gradient gets suddenly steeper, or you need to drop your power to change gears or if you’d simply like to give your legs a short rest – the clipless system allows for a firm upstroke or two which prevents your bike from decelerating.
+Clip-in pedals also have a noticeable advantage on rocky, off-road climbs where your bike may stall on a pothole or large rock – again, that firm upstroke allows you to kick your rear wheel up and over obstacles to keep your momentum going.